 When you do not want to leave my job

 If you wish to stay in your post, you should let your caseworker know this.

 Depending on the circumstances of your case, a decision not to agree to the termination of your employment may mean that you will be required to take part in a workplace procedure and/or to participate in investigations and attend hearings.

-You should continue to submit fit notes to your employer during negotiations up until the settlement agreement has been signed by all parties even if the termination date has passed.
-Unless you have exhausted your sick pay entitlements; these should continue until your contract comes to an end; sick pay will not continue after the end of your employment.
+You should continue to submit fit notes to your employer during negotiations until all parties have signed the settlement agreement, even if the termination date has passed.
+Unless you have exhausted your sick pay entitlements, these should continue until your contract comes to an end; sick pay will not continue after the end of your employment.

 An agreed reference is a form of words that the employer agrees to use in the event of a request for a professional reference from a prospective employer.
 Positive professional references are a valuable part of settlement agreements for teachers and educational professionals.

 The clauses in the settlement agreement will specify how and when the employer will use the agreed reference.